 Trident Scholar applicants and Voluntary Graduate Education Program (VGEP) applicants are eligible to be appointed as Bowman Scholars.
 Separate applications are required for each program.

-Midshipmen with academic majors in any of the three divisions (Engineering & Weapons, Mathematics and Science, Humanities and Social Sciences) are eligible to apply for appointment as Bowman Scholars.
+Midshipmen with academic majors in any of the three divisions (Engineering and Weapons, Mathematics and Science, Humanities and Social Sciences) are eligible to apply for appointment as Bowman Scholars, however, it should be noted that all Master's degree programs offered to Bowmans at the Naval Postgraduate School are technical degrees.